nainappa/aXe-chrome-accessibility/README.md

 aXe-chrome-accessibility is used for automating the accessibility audit of your web site with the help of selenium and Java.
 This repo is built with two popular accessibility scanners [aXe-core][1] and [GoogleChrome accessibility-developer-tools][2].

 There are three methods available in <i>ProcessResponse</i> class for page scanning.
-1. aXescanner() - This method just scans without any rules by using aXe-core
+1. aXescanner() - This method just scans without any rules by using aXe-core and returns the response as string
-2. aXescannerWithRules() - This method scans the a11y violations with the given rules by using aXe-core.
+2. aXescannerWithRules() - This method scans the a11y violations with the given rules by using aXe-core and returns the response as                                string.
 To know more about these aXe rules click [here][3]
-3. googleChromeScanner() - This method scans the page by using GoogleChrome accessibility-developer-tools
+3. googleChromeScanner() - This method scans the page by using GoogleChrome accessibility-developer-tools and returns the response as                              string.

-[GoogleChrome accessibility-developer-tools][2] returns a meaningful Java object which is used for reporting later.
-Where as [aXe-core][1] returns violation in form of json.
-This response is parsed for reporting purpose.
-After scanning  is done, the tool creates a folder called "Accessibility Results" and inside that folder, it creates a Time stamped PDF file with all the violations listed.
-So, each time when you call this method, it generates a PDF with the violations at that point of time.
+Once you call these methods, the tool also creates a Time stamped PDF file with all the violations listed under "Accessibility Results" folder.
+So, each time when you call this method, it generates a PDF with the violations.

-## Better Practices ##
+## Better Practice ##

-As we generate PDF report every time when you call the method, it is effective, if you navigate to each page and call this method.
+If you are looking for just meaningful PDF report, then call these methods once per page.

 ## To use the aXe-chrome-accessibility library in your own tests ##